First Home Owners

 In most cases, I recommend you actually put the full $40,000 Grant in as your deposit as it means you have a slightly smaller loan (it and may reduce your Lenders Mortgage Insurance paid).

-‘*The QLD Government has not announced when they will pay the $25,000 HomeBuilder Grant so we can’t yet confirm if the Grant can be used as a part of your deposit.
+‘*The QLD Government has just announced that you can use the $25,000 HomeBuilder Grant as a part of your deposit (as of end September 2020).

 3. Using the Grant as a Deposit when buying a brand new home.